-We first visited the Surprise Tank Petroglyphs in 1998.
+We first visited the Surprise Tank Petroglyphs out in the Mojave Desert in 1998.
 We’ve stopped by a few times since then but didn’t really photograph the site again until 2009.
 We re-visited the site in 2013, 2018, and 2020.
 I wanted to get a few more photos than in my earlier visits.
 This is a fascinating (and large) petroglyph site and well worth the visit.

 Most of the petroglyphs on the dark basalt rocks are of abstract design although there are a few bighorn sheep and a couple of anthropomorphs.
 They are likely to have been made by the Desert Serrano and Desert Archaic cultures.
 Some of the petroglyphs could be 10,000 years old.